rsyslog/rsyslog/source/configuration/modules/omelasticsearch.rst

    `template <http://www.rsyslog.com/doc/rsyslog_conf_templates.html>`_
    that will provide meaningful parent IDs for your logs.
 -  **uid**
-   If you have basic HTTP authentication deployed (eg: through the `elasticsearch-basic plugin <https://github.com/Asquera/elasticsearch-http-basic>`_), you can specify your user-name here.
+   If you have basic HTTP authentication deployed (eg through the `elasticsearch-basic plugin <https://github.com/Asquera/elasticsearch-http-basic>`_), you can specify your user-name here.